At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues - NewsChannel 3-12

 More than 8.3 million acres have burned across the country this year, according to the National Fire Interagency Center.

-In Colorado, fireghters battled the CalWood and Lefthand Canyon fires in Boulder county over the weekend, bringing the latter to full containment within a day.
-Those blazes arose as responders continue to fight the Cameron Peak fire, the largest wildfire in state history,
+In Colorado, firefighters battled the CalWood and Lefthand Canyon fires in Boulder County over the weekend.
+Those blazes arose as responders continue to fight the Cameron Peak fire, the largest wildfire in state history.

 Two new fires spark in Colorado

-Note: CORRECTION: An earlier version of this story overstated the containment level of Lefthand Canyon Fire.